 In addition to the traditional databases and search engines, there are other sources of information and other types of literature that may be relevant to search, when preparing a systematic review:

 Clinical trial records

 Clinical trial records register clinical trial information, and may be an important sources of information if you want to identify, for example, randomized clinical trials (RCTs)(ref.
-23): ClinicalTrials.gov and WHO ICTRP.
+22) for example ClinicalTrials.gov .

 A preprint refers to a version of a scientific article that precedes peer review and publication.
 You can search relevant preprint servers to identify manuscripts and data that have not yet been formally published or accepted for publication and thus not searchable in traditional bibliographic databases, such as gray literature or elsewhere.
 Depending on the subject area, there are e.g. medRXV (health sciences), bioRxiv (biology) and SocArXiv (social sciences).